dynamoose/dynamoose/Readme.md

 **saveUnknown**: boolean

-Specifies that attributes not defined in the _schema_ will be saved and retrieved
+Specifies that attributes not defined in the _schema_ will be saved and retrieved.
+This defaults to false.

 ```js
 var schema = new Schema({...}, { saveUnknown: true });